From isolated polyelectrolytes to star-like assemblies: The role of sequence heterogeneity on the statistical structure of the intrinsically disordered Neurofilament-low tail domain: Results

 For the WT variant, the scaling factor ($\nu$) of the `star--like polymer' brushes is extracted from Eq. \ref{eq:2}.
 Here, we use $R_{\rm G}=h/2$, where $h$ is obtained from Eq. \ref{eq:3}.
-For $C_s = 20$ mM, we find a $\nu$ is of similar scale as for \dn.
-This similarity can be attributed to the nature of the dimer, where the intermolecular electrostatic interactions dominate the expansion of each of the two tails.
+For $C_s = 20$ mM, we find that $\nu$ is of similar scale as for \dn.
+This similarity can be attributed to the nature of the dimer, where the intramolecular electrostatic interactions dominate the expansion of each of the two tails.
 As $C_s$ increases by $150$ mM, $\nu$ exhibits a considerable increase, presumably due to neighboring tail repulsion.
 Above $C_s =170$ mM, $\nu$ shows a weak decrease.
 We attribute this weak decline to the salt--brush regime of polyelectrolyte brushes \cite{kumar2005polyelectrolyte} shown in solid blue in Fig. \ref{fig:nu_n}a.
 In this regime, $h\propto C_s^{-1/3}$, and subsequently $\nu\propto -\frac{1}{3}log(C_s)$.

 We note that the cores of the star--like polymers are relatively small and that each polypeptide aggregates through only a few, most likely hydrophobic, amino acids.
-From the tabulated amino-acid partial volume, $\langle \phi_{aa}\rangle$ \cite{zamyatnin1972protein}, we evaluated the average number of amino-acids per polypeptide inside the core $n= V_{\rm core}/(\langle \phi_{aa}\rangle\cdot Z)$.
+From the tabulated amino-acid partial volume, $\langle \phi_{aa}\rangle$ \cite{zamyatnin1972protein}, we estimate the comprising amino acids as spheres of volume $\langle \phi_{aa}\rangle$.
+From here, the average number of amino acids per polypeptide inside the core is estimated by the number of spheres that can fit within the core volume, divided by the aggregation number: $n= V_{\rm core}/(\langle \phi_{aa}\rangle\cdot Z)$.
+Noticeably, our fit results with small $n$ values, ranging between $\sim 7-2$ residues on average within the aggregate ensemble and depending on the buffer salinity.
+Attempting to `fix' $n$ to a larger constant residue per tail number results in a poorer fitting (Fig. S9).
 In Fig. \ref{fig:nu_n}a, we indeed see that the most significant change occurs at the low salt regime, where $n$ drops from an average of 7 to 3 amino acids ($C_s = 20, 170$~mM, respectively).
-We presume this behavior to be due to a salting--in effect, as is known to occur within globular proteins \cite{okur2017beyond} and were recently alluded to impact IDPs \cite{wohl2021salt}.
+Such behavior is known to occur within globular proteins \cite{okur2017beyond} and were recently alluded to impact IDPs \cite{wohl2021salt}.
 The following trend is a further decrease in $n$, albeit much weaker, which results in a final average $n$ of about two as the salinity reaches $C_s=520$~mM.

 Last, in Fig. \ref{fig:zimm}, we quantify the intermolecular interactions by evaluating the second virial coefficient, $A_2$, using a Zimm analysis \cite{zimm1948scattering} (Table S5).
 Here, $A_2$ describes the deviation of the statistical ensemble from an ideal gas.
 In agreement with our previous data, we find that the inter--molecular interactions of \dn change from repulsive ($A_2>0$) to weakly attractive ($A_2 \leq 0$) as the salinity increases.
 In contrast, for WT, $A_2$ changes from a nearly neutral state of intermolecular interactions (\text{i.e.}, ideal gas regime) to mildly attractive ($A_2<0$).
 These findings are reflected in the dependency of the variant Flory coefficient $\nu$ in concentration.
 While at the lowest salinity, \dn is shown to expand as protein concentration is decreased, for higher salinities and for the WT measurements, $\nu$ remain primarily unchanged (Fig. S8a).